Final Project

 Key Deliverables:

-- Submit a 1-2 page proposal that includes:
+- Submit a 1-2 page proposal using the template on Canvas that includes:

 - Your research question.